 A much more significant number fall outside any such protection, so despite significant advances in animal welfare science by leading zoo bodies, poor animal welfare is still widely observed in many zoos around the world.

-Each year, Wild Welfare’s work supports welfare improvements for thousands of wild animals living in zoos and aquariums around the world.
+Each year, Wild Welfare’s work supports welfare improvements for thousands of wild animals living in zoos, aquariums, sanctuaries and rescue centres around the world.

 And your support can help us do even more!
 We have many ideas for ways you could help raise funds for Wild Welfare, from baking and selling cakes at your workplace, holding a non-uniform day at your school, to setting up a yogathon with like-minded yoga buddies and birthday and anniversary celebration days.